 In 1993 we published a book with Tom Ferguson, MD, called The Aspirin Handbook (Bantam Books).
 In it we pointed out that there was an impressive amount of research supporting the beneficial effects of aspirin against cancer.
-We wrote: “You can talk about heart attack and stroke prevention until you are blue in the face, but if you really want to catch someone’s attention all you have to do is whisper that aspirin can prevent cancer.”
+We wrote: “You can talk about heart attack and stroke prevention until you are blue in the face, but if you really want to catch someone’s attention all you have to do is whisper that aspirin could prevent cancer or reduce the likelihood it will return.”
+We have been puzzled that most healthcare professionals seem unimpressed with this amazing aspect of aspirin’s actions.

 The Unenthusiastic Reaction to Aspirin Against Cancer:

-Sadly, we were wrong.
-Not about aspirin against cancer.
-Over the last three decades the data keep accumulating that aspirin has impressive anticancer activity.
+Over the last four decades the data keep accumulating that aspirin has impressive anticancer activity.
 What disappoints us is that in general, health professionals have ignored the vast amount of research suggesting that aspirin can both prevent cancer as well as reduce the likelihood of its spread.
 More about the history of aspirin against cancer in a moment.
 First, though, the latest research!

 Aspirin Against Cancer of the Liver:

 One important complication of hepatitis B is liver cancer.
-Now, researchers report that aspirin, a drug that is more than a century old, can significantly lower the risk of liver cancer.
+Now, researchers report that aspirin can significantly lower the risk of liver cancer.
 By the way, lest you think that isn’t a big deal, the lead investigator points out that:

 “Liver cancer is the second leading cause of cancer death worldwide”